xpjb/gmux/README.md

 # Issues
+Focus should also change on mouse moved or click inside window, refer to how dwm does its focus

+# Nice To Have
 * Maybe a notification for successful screenshot too
 * Test wezterm launch same working directory window plz
 * Run spin loop.. needs fps limit